junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

   • Rickets from lack of vitamin D (see p.
 125).

-  • Various skin problems, sores on the lips and mouth, or bleeding gums from not eating enough fruits, vegetables, and other foods containing certain vitamins (see p.
-208 and 232).
+  • Various skin problems, sores on the lips and mouth, or bleeding gums from not eating enough fruits, vegetables, and other foods containing certain vitamins (see [page 208](#page-208)and 232).

   • Anemia in people who do not get enough iron (see p.
 124).